myerberg/myerberg.github.io/AdvancedDataScience/USChronicDiseaseIndicators/README.md

 As I aimed to explore my initial low correlations more deeply, I attempted various polynomial fits within the context of the relationships which seemed to demonstrate a curve.
 These polynomial fits ultimately provided little improvement, as is discussed below in the Discoveries and Insights section.
 Additionally, in examining the six diverse relationships (Obesity and Cholesterol, Alcohol Consumption and Mortality, Youth Tobacco Use, PE Participation and Obesity, Fluoridation and Tooth Loss, and Farmers Markets and Healthy Consumption), I provide a comprehensive analysis of health data outcomes by covering a wide spectrum of public health topics.
 This approach ensured a multifaceted examination of how lifestyle factors, environmental policies, and community resources influence health.

 By venturing beyond conventional associations, such as obesity and cholesterol, and exploring more esoteric relationships like fluoridation and tooth loss or the impact of farmers markets on healthy consumption, the analysis gained depth.
 This diversity allows for the identification of both direct and indirect health determining factors, offering nuanced insights into the complex web of factors that contribute to public health outcomes.
 It aims to reflect a thorough exploration of health data, capturing a broad and detailed picture of health influences, thereby providing a rich foundation for understanding and addressing public health challenges.

+My follow-up questions allowed me to dig even deeper, where I attempted to construct combined metrics of two variables together to predict a third variable.
+We will see marginally more significant correlations here, but generally they remain low enough to support this project's overall thesis: that health-related outcomes are incredibly complex to predict.

 ### Data Wrangling in Detail
 Data wrangling served as a critical process for preparing and transforming the Chronic Disease Indicators data across the 6 different health-related relationships.